 Reading time: 3 minutes

-On this beautiful summer’s day, we head to a sunny Calvados beach to become paleontologist apprentices.
-As we explore the stretch of this beach, we are literally transported to a past geological age!
-It’s such fun challenge to search for fossils on a guided walk.
-Here’s our story !
+On a beautiful summer’s day, we head to a sunny beach in Calvados to become paleontologist apprentices.
+As we explore the paleontological site known as the Vaches Noires cliffs, we’re literally transported back in time to a past geological age!
+There’s a lot of fun to be had searching for fossils on our guided tour…

-Magic happens as soon as we arrive in front of the Paléospace Museum.
-We are greeted by a gigantic dinosaur on display, setting the tone for an exciting fossil hunting adventure.
-The whole family is impatient to discover Villers-sur-Mer and the treasures it holds from the Jurassic Period.
-How could we have imagined that the rocks that made up the cliffs here were so rich in fossils of animals and creatures that were alive millions of years ago?
-We head off to explore the Vaches Noires cliffs ( Black Cows), a magnificent site in itself whether you’re after history, stunning landscapes, geological wonders or simply capturing epic photos !
+The magic begins as soon as we arrive in front of the Paléospace Museum.
+We are greeted by a gigantic dinosaur model, which sets the scene for our imminent fossil hunting adventure.
+The whole family is impatient to explore this paleontological site, found just next to the seaside town of Villers-sur-Mer, and the many treasures it holds from the Jurassic age.
+Who would have thought that the rocks that make up the cliffs here were so rich in the fossils of animals and creatures that lived millions of years ago?
+We head off to explore the Vaches Noires [black cows] cliffs, a magnificent place full of history, stunning landscapes, geological wonders and epic photo opportunities!

-The fossil hunting expedition is led by Jonas, a professional expert guide at the Paléospace, with an undeniable passion for Paleolithic archaeology.
-The walk starts with a captivating talk on the stages of fossilisation and tips on how to find fossils on the foreshore of the cliffs.
-Prehistory can be one of the most challenging periods for children to understand, but Jonas’ speech is tailored to suit all ages and conjures our active imagination.
+Our fossil hunting tour is led by Jonas, a professional guide at the Paléospace Museum with an undeniable passion for Paleolithic archaeology.
+The tour starts with a captivating talk on the stages of fossilisation and tips on how to find fossils on the foreshore of the cliffs.
+Prehistory can be one of the most challenging periods for children to understand, but Jonas’ speech is tailored to suit all ages and captures our active imaginations.
 The kids are fascinated!

-We learn that the Vaches Noires cliffs hold an impressive record of France’s prehistoric past, especially showcasing the Dinosaur period known as the Jurassic.
+We learn that these cliffs hold an impressive record of France’s prehistoric past, showcasing in particular the time of the dinosaurs, known as the Jurassic Period.
 Millions of years ago, Normandy was a shallow tropical sea.
-The fossilised remains of many creatures that lived here, such as ammonites, sea urchins, nautilus but also plesiosaurs and ichthyosaurs, to name a few, have been embedded in rock and preserved in petrified form, ready for us to unearth.
+The fossilised remains of the many creatures that lived here, such as ammonites, sea urchins, nautilus, plesiosaurs and ichthyosaurs to name a few, have been embedded in the rock and preserved in petrified form, ready for us to unearth.

-Strolling along this beach searching for fossils is a physical “walk through time” experience.
+Strolling along this beach searching for fossils is a literal ‘walk backwards through time’ experience.
 The best tools are a keen eye and patience.
-All of a sudden, Charlotte and Giullia, our daughters, stumble across the fossil of a shark’s tooth and of an ammonite that date back hundreds of millions of years.
-A rare and lucky finding according to Jonas, who explains that we are free to keep the loose fossils that would otherwise be destroyed by the sea.
-Following the walk, we delve a little deeper in prehistoric times with a visit of the modern and interactive Paléospace Museum.
-A combo I definitely recommend as both sites provide a hugely satisfying and thought-provoking experience for all members of the family.
+All of a sudden, our daughters Charlotte and Giullia stumble across the fossil of a shark’s tooth and of an ammonite dating back hundreds of millions of years.
+These are both rare and lucky finds according to Jonas, who explains that we’re free to keep the loose fossils that would otherwise have been destroyed by the sea.
+Following the walk, we delve a little deeper into prehistoric times at the modern and interactive Paléospace Museum; a combo we definitely recommend as both sites provided a hugely satisfying and thought-provoking experience for the whole family!

 VILLERS-SUR-MER AND THE VACHES NOIRES CLIFFS

-Villers-sur-Mer’s coast holds a fascinating record of Normandy’s prehistoric past, symbolised by the gigantic plant sculpture of a dinosaur facing the Tourist office as you enter the town.
-The paleontological site of the Vaches Noires cliffs between Villers and Houlgate is scientifically recognised for its million years of earth history.
+The coastline around the town of Villers-sur-Mer is full of the fascinating remains of Normandy’s prehistoric past, and this is symbolised by the gigantic plant sculpture of a dinosaur opposite the tourist office as you enter the town.
+The paleontological site of the Vaches Noires cliffs between Villers-sur-Mer and Houlgate has been scientifically recognised for its million years of history.

-Fossil hunt on the site of the Vaches Noires Cliffs – Paléospace
+Fossil hunting on the Vaches Noires cliffs – Paléospace Museum

-For the fossil hunt, children should wear boots or wellies and adults sturdy shoes.
-Bring a little bag or bucket along for the fossils you find and that you wish to take home.
+Children should wear boots or wellies and adults should bring sturdy shoes, as well as small bag or bucket for any fossils you find and want to take home

-Originally from the Vienne department, Jonas joined the Paléospace Museum as a scientific mediator in February 2020.
-His most memorable findings on the Vaches Noires site are some marine reptiles’ bones (plesiosaurs, ichthyosaurs, metryorhynchus).
+Originally from the Nouvelle Aquitaine region of France, Jonas joined the Paléospace Museum as a scientific mediator in February 2020.
+His most memorable findings on the Vaches Noires paleontological site are some marine reptile bones (plesiosaurs, ichthyosaurs and metryorhynchus).